naveedhsn/API-Testing/README.md

-# API Testing was performed using postman
+# API Testing
+It was performed using postman